Jamie Malanowski

 2.17 F. Scott Fitzgerald in The Great Gatsby: “They were careless people, Tom and Daisy–they smashed up things and creatures and then retreated back into their money or their vast carelessness or whatever it was that kept them together, and let other people clean up the mess they had made.”

-2.16 Washington Post: Volodymyr Zelensky rejected a Trump request this past week that Kyiv hand over 50 percent of its mineral resources in exchange for American security guarantees.
+2.16 Washington Post: Volodymyr Zelensky rejected a Trump request this past week that Kyiv hand over 50 percent of its mineral resources in exchange for security guarantees.
 Does this not put the US on the same moral plain as Russia?
-Do Americans want their armed forces to be used so that corporate interests can plunder another country’s resources?
+Do Americans want their armed forces used to enable corporate interests to plunder another country’s resources?

 2.15 The woodpecker comes for breakfast